nemonik/hands-on-DevOps/readme.md

 1. To succeed at DevOps you must __combine software development and information technology operations in the systems development life cycle__ with __a focus on shorting its life cycle while delivering features, fixes, and updates frequently in close alignment with business objectives__.
 If the effort cannot combine both Dev and Ops with this focus the effort will most certainly fail.

-2. If your effort doesn't __grok (i.e, understand intuitively) what DevOps actually is in practice__ and have performed the __necessary analysis of the existing culture and a strategy for how to affect a change__ the effort again will likely fail.
-I say this because culture is largest influencer over the success of both Agile and DevOps and ultimately the path taken (i.e., plans made.)
+2. If your effort doesn't __grok (i.e, understand intuitively) what DevOps is in practice__ and have performed the __necessary analysis of the existing culture and a strategy for how to affect a change__ the effort again will likely fail.
+I say this because the culture is the largest influencer over the success of both Agile and DevOps and ultimately the path taken (i.e., plans made.)

 ## 6.4.
 DevOps is really about

-Providing the culture, methods and repeated practices that once a bug or vulnerability is discovered, the concern can to be quickly remediated and functionality returned back to the user.
+Providing the culture, methods and repeated practices that once a bug or vulnerability is discovered, the concern can to be quickly remediated and functionality returned to the user.

 ## 6.5.
 How is it related to the Agile?